nickundin/nickundin/README.md

 - 👋 Hi, I’m @nickundin
 - 👀 I’m interested in web development (although cybersecurity is also pretty cool).
-- 🌱 I’m currently working as a web application security developer at Assert Security.
+- 🌱 I’m currently learning computer science at the University of Georgia.
 - 💞️ I’m looking to collaborate on anything, really.
 - 📫 How to reach me: nickundin@gmail.com